 The Alverno College Student Accounts offers payment plans to help you break your tuition balance into affordable payments.
 To learn more about payment options, go to Payment Policies.

 You can work on campus around your class schedule.
 The wage you earn from your work study job is not treated as income on your next application for need-based aid.
 To see open positions, go to Jobs On Campus.

 If you’re looking for a great way to help others, make a meaningful contribution to society, and earn some college funding on the side, volunteering with AmeriCorps may be right for you.
+Learn more at Americorps.

 If you’re 25% or more Native American, there may be funds available to you both through your affiliated tribe and/or through state agencies.
 Contact your tribal benefit coordinator to see if you are eligible.

 If you receive DVR funds for living expenses there may be a training grant available to use toward your education.
 Contact your local Department of Vocational Rehabilitation to see if you qualify.